CharlesBT/roland-mc909-utils/README.md

 - for oneshots :
   - write loop points based on WAV sustain loop points
   - write root key based on filename

+## MIDI Scripts

+- 1-process-file : import midi from external sequencer to MC909 exported SMF file
+  1. ref.mid: exported pattern as SMF from MC909
+  2. new.mid: exported pattern as SMF from Studo One
+  3. reimport ref-updated.mid to MC909

+known issues : negative values that raise midi convertsion issue ca be avoided when avoiding noteof/noteoff overlapes (Quantize End in Studio One)

 ## DUMP CHUNK Script